samuelrieder/jaswig.github.io/_posts/2016-07-07-three ways to boost your workd ethic.markdown

 Autonomy also reflects the space where people work and the rules at those places.
 A [study of Stanford University](https://www.gsb.stanford.edu/insights/researchers-flexibility-may-be-key-increased-productivity) showed that if people are granted the chance to work from where ever they want (co-working space, home office, other company) they become happier and it gives them a performance boost.

-Might this be because of the reduction in time spend in traffic jams, being overly solicited by colleagues or spending too much time in meetings (why not stand up? http://www.forbes.com/sites/groupthink/2014/06/19/kick-the-chair-how-standing-cut-our-meeting-times-by-25/#37820a266d17) or is it just a psychological effect?
+Might this be because of the reduction in time spend in traffic jams, being overly solicited by colleagues or spending too much time in meetings ([why not stand up while meeting?]( http://www.forbes.com/sites/groupthink/2014/06/19/kick-the-chair-how-standing-cut-our-meeting-times-by-25/#37820a266d17).

 [Watch us](https://www.youtube.com/watch?v=83UODs4TXcI) standing at our prototype standup meeting table, made out of one single plate of bamboo!